serenashah/earthquake-analyzer/README.md

 ```

 FIRST LOAD DATA USING THE FOLLOWING PATH: /data -X POST\n
-    IF THERE ARE ERROR LOAD THE DATA ONCE MORE\n\n
+    IF THERE ARE ERROR LOAD THE DATA ONCE MORE
-    Navigation:\n

     Use the following routes to access the data:
       1.  /help
           #explains navigation of the app